 Right Wall Sketch

-Now that we’re armed with our shed playhouse plans, you’ll find us installing the floor frame, building floor joists, creating a loft, and going through the other step-by-step instructions.
+Now that we have a plan and a new home for the compost, you’ll find us installing the floor frame, building floor joists, creating a loft, and going through the other step-by-step instructions.

 Rowan seems to think she’ll be playing in here by Thursday (four days from now).
 Oh, Rowan!
 She’s so anxious to have a tiny house to call her own!
 I’m also anxious to finish the project as I’m anticipating both kids having so much fun in this space.

 Stay tuned as I’ll be sharing all of the progress on how we’re converting a shed into a playhouse.
-I’ll be breaking down the post into bite-sized components as we go.
-Just writing out this shed playhouse plans post was a little overwhelming.
+I’ll be breaking down the project into bite-sized components as we go.
+Just writing out this post was a little overwhelming.
 Baby steps.